Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

       this->TestForward(1.0);
     }

-A descriptive unique test name `TestSinGradient`, that will test that our layer is calculating the gradient correctly when backpragating.
+A descriptive unique test name `TestSinGradient`, that will test that our layer is calculating the gradient correctly when backpropagating.

     TYPED_TEST(SinLayerTest, TestSinGradient) {
       this->TestBackward(1.0);